 Mandatory calorie labelling to come into force in 2022Print publication

-The Calorie Labelling (Out of Home Sector) (England) Regulations 2021 were laid before Parliament on 13 May 2021 and require restaurants, cafés and takeaways in England with 250 or more employees to list calorie counts on non-prepacked food and soft drinks.
+The Calorie Labelling (Out of Home Sector) England) Regulations 2021were passed by Parliament on 27 July 2021 and require restaurants, cafés and takeaways in England with 250 or more employees to list calorie counts on non-prepacked food and soft drinks.
 All calorie information will need to be displayed at the point at which the consumer chooses what food to buy, such as physical and online menus and delivery platforms.

 The information which must be displayed is: